burzum/cakephp-user-tools/README.md

 This plugin works very similar to the [CakeDC users plugin](https://github.com/cakedc/users) from which it is derived from but was completely rewritten under the hood.

----

-Be aware that the plugin might break as CakePHP 3.0, which is still in development and not yet a final release, changes!
-Create an issue ticket and let me know if that happens to you.
-Thanks!

 Requirements
 ------------